tanyapowell/restaurant-reviews/docs/PULL_REQUEST_TEMPLATE.md

 -[ ] ...

-:question: Have you used any tutorials or done any reading that helped you to complete these changes and would be of benefit to the group?
-If yes you can add links here.
-Great for our growth but also so we can help if needed.
+:question: Have you used any tutorials or done any reading that helped you to complete these changes.
+Would be of benefit to the group?
+If yes, you can add the links here.
+It is great for our growth, but also so we can help if needed.

 ## Issue Addressed

 :question: This pull request is in reponse to **issue** #

 :question: Does it require the install of any other dependencies apart from the current node_modules when a **npm install** is run?
-If yes please list here.
+If yes, please list here.

 ## Type of change